-You don't have to work in a laboratory or wear a white coat to be a scientist.
+You don't have to work in a laboratory or wear a white coat to help with science.
 In fact, you don't even have to have any formal training.
-Average citizens are getting involved in the scientific process every day by participating in citizen science, a movement in which volunteers are helping professional scientists collect and analyze data.
+Average citizens are getting involved in science every day by becoming citizen scientists — volunteers who help professional scientists collect and analyze data.
 This mobilization of volunteers allows a wide range of data to be collected quickly.

 Think about it like this: If you have 100 different people collect and test one water sample, it would undoubtedly be faster than having one scientist collect and test 100 different water samples.

 A perfect example of the citizen science in action is GLOBE, or Global Learning and Observations to Benefit the Environment.
 GLOBE an international science and education program founded on Earth Day 1994.
 It's primarily administered by NASA, though other U.S. governmental agencies, including the National Oceanic and Atmospheric Administration (NOAA), the U.S. Department of State (DoS) and National Science Foundation (NSF), also participate.

 Since its founding, GLOBE has given students and the public the chance to contribute to various science programs.
 "It takes a whole community to understand science," Dr. Nancy Glenn, a professor in the Department of Geoscience at Boise State University in Idaho said in a press statement.
 “We can learn from each other.
 Observations citizen scientists make might be different than the observations someone like me, who has a directed approach in the field, might make.
 Marrying those types of observations is really important.”